floatcam/blog/README.md

 ## How to add a new publication

-1. Add a new folder in the publications folder with the following naming convention: `YYYY-MM-DD--<slug>`.
-For example, `2020-01-01--my-new-publication`.
+1. Add a new folder in the publications folder with the following publication's slug as the folder name.
 2. Add a `index.md` file in this folder and fill out the [front matter](#front-matter) and content.
 3. Add a featured image named `featured.jpg/png` in this folder.